Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Use Case Selection Criteria and Descriptive Structure

 From a technology point of view, the proposed approach takes into account two main aspects.

 \begin{itemize} \item \textbf{Technology readiness:} the use cases should include AI systems that are sufficiently realistic to be described with a sufficient degree of granularity and confidence.
 This could refer to experimental platforms that could have been used in relevant but restricted environments or piloted under certain conditions in operational environments.
 Therefore, they do not necessarily have to be products currently on the market, but they should have a relatively high level of technological maturity and availability.
-For example, if we use the Technology Readiness Levels (TRLs) \cite{TRL2022}, we focus on systems between TRL 5 and 7. \item \textbf{Specific AI features:} we focus on the specific features of certain types of AI described in Section \ref{features}, that is, lack of causality, unpredictability, opacity and, in some cases, self and continuous learning.
-As described above, we can assume that safety or AI specific regulations will not allow self and continuous learning if they can affect the behaviour of the AI system in a potentially dangerous way. \end{itemize}
+For example, if we use the Technology Readiness Levels (TRLs) \shortcite{TRL2022}, we focus on systems between TRL 5 and 7. \item \textbf{Specific AI features:} we focus on the specific features of certain types of AI described in Section \ref{features}, that is, lack of causality, unpredictability, opacity and, in some cases, self and continuous learning.
+As described above, we can assume that safety or AI specific regulations will not allow self and continuous learning if they can affect the behaviour of the AI system in a potentially dangerous way.
+This applies in particular to products subject to type-approval or ex-ante conformity assessment (usually products that may pose a risk to the physical harm to persons). \end{itemize}

-\subsubsection{Features of the liability framework}
+\subsubsection{Features of the Liability Framework}

-As far as the liability framework is concerned, we consider three main aspects: the liability regime, the lack of insurance and the type of victim-AI provider/user relationship.
+As far as the liability framework is concerned, we consider three main aspects: the liability regime, the lack of insurance and the type of relationship between the victim and the provider/manufacturer or user/operator.
 An additional criterion (the type of damage) can also be linked to this section, but is mainly associated with the general context.